Skip to content

 The Average vs The Median: Why Most QR Code Stats Are Misleading

-This distribution is consistent with broader internet content patterns — a small number of items get the vast majority of engagement.
-According to QR Code Chimp, QR code scans surged 57% year-over-year globally, but that growth is concentrated in heavily-promoted codes, not evenly distributed across all codes.
+For context, QR Code Chimp reports that QR code scans surged 57% year-over-year globally, but that growth is concentrated in heavily-promoted codes — not evenly distributed across all codes.

 Scan Distribution: What Percentage of QR Codes Actually Get Scanned?

-For context, the Uniqode State of QR Codes 2026 report found that nearly 45% of marketers rank analytics as the most important QR code feature — suggesting that scan tracking (and the disappointing results it sometimes reveals) is a primary concern for QR code users.
+For context, the Uniqode State of QR Codes 2026 report found that nearly 45% of marketers rank analytics as the most important QR code feature — suggesting scan tracking (and the disappointing reality it often reveals) is highly valued by business users.

-The positive side: 67% of QR codes DO get scanned at least once, and the 27.5% that get 6+ scans represent active, useful codes delivering real value to their creators.
+The positive side: 66% of QR codes DO get scanned at least once, and the 26.5% that receive 6+ scans represent active, useful codes delivering real value to their creators.

 QR Code Performance by Type: Which Types Get the Most Scans?

-According to QR Tiger, website URL QR codes represent 50% of all codes created by businesses globally, which aligns with our data showing URL codes as the dominant type (70.6% of all dynamic codes).
+According to QR Tiger, website URL QR codes represent 50% of all codes created by businesses globally, which aligns with our data showing URL codes as the dominant type at 68.4% of all dynamic codes.

 How Long Until Your QR Code Gets Its First Scan?